Opponent process: History

-Validation
+Psychophysical investigations

-In 1957, Leo Hurvich and Dorothea Jameson provided psychophysical validation for Hering's theory.
+In 1957, Leo Hurvich and Dorothea Jameson claimed to provide apsychophysical validation for Hering's theory.
 Their method was called hue cancellation.
 Hue cancellation experiments start with a color (e.g. yellow) and attempt to determine how much of the opponent color (e.g. blue) of one of the starting color's components must be added to reach the neutral point.
+The problem with the method of Hurvich and Jameson is that it defined the unique hues as the colors used in the cancelation; it did not test whether these colors are unique.
+So, participants were only ever asked to assess the proportion of the four colors (red, green, blue, yellow) in mixtures; they were never asked whether these four colors are the only possible set of primaries as would be required for a scientifically valid test of Hering's Opponent Colors Theory.
+Bosten and colleagues showed in 2014 that other colors can be used as primaries.

-In 1959, Gunnar Svaetichin and MacNichol recorded from the retina of fish and reported of three distinct types of cells:
+In 1959, Gunnar Svaetichin and MacNichol recorded from the retinae of fish and reported of three distinct types of cells: